MFairbro1/Recidivism_Prediction/README.md

 Recidivism dataset for prisoners serving prison terms in Iowa over a three year period, after initial release from prison.
 Includes data for race/ethnicity, age, offense type etc. for each prisoner.

-## Communication Protocols:
-- Slack
-  - to speak about questions and queires while working on independant parts
-- Zoom
-  - to work together aside from the class time

 ## Database Preparation

 ### Tools Used